It is a Tuesday.

 It is Tuesday.

 I tell her I cherished the minutes, the hours, the months I spent breastfeeding my babies, examining their ears as I held them in my arms.
 My mother does not respond.
-I confess to her I cradled my babies as though they were the last poems left on earth, and I the author of those poems.
+I confess to her I cradled my babies as though they were the last poems left on earth, and I the author of that precious poetry.
 My children were a single chapbook consisting of two perfect poems.
 One girl.
 One boy.
 Their fingers, their lips, their eyes, their smacks, their gurgles, their ears, their hair.
 I memorized them.
 I know them by heart.
 I can recite my children.
 I will cradle my two poems forever.

 I tell my dying, silent mother about the music of poetry, explaining assonance, repetition, alliteration, rich consonance and partial consonance.
 In the room of addition, I speak of fiction, creative nonfiction, and poetry.